qcri-social/AIDR/Collector-API.md

 ## Run persisted collections after restart of app/machine
 GET: `/manage/runPersisted`
-This service intended to be used after deploying a new version of the system so to run the persisted collection those were backedup before system shutdown.
+This service intended to be used after deploying a new version of the system so to run the persisted collection those were backed up before system shutdown.
 This service reads the persisted file from the disk and load collections.